Can you really eat all you want and still lose weight?

 --Belly laugh every day.
 There are always reruns of "Funniest

 Home Videos" on cable TV!
-Watch funny movies on DVD, read humorous
+Watch funny movies on DVD, read

 books, sign up for joke-a-day email, watch YouTube videos of people